-In the sub-project area, there are no adequate proper sanitation facilities to existingtoilets.
-Hence, subproject areas community especially at Camp_23, Blocks: A-1, A-2, B-2 &B-3have been suffering for long time for lacking of proper sanitation.
+In the sub-project area, there is no adequate proper sanitation facilities to existingtoilets.
+Hence, subproject areas community especially at Camp-10_blocks-A, B and Dhave been suffering for long time for lacking of proper sanitation.
 In addition, existing improper sanitation facilities degreed the quality of surrounding environment as well due to overloaded stress and less maintenance scope.
-In this context, the local DPHE has decided to meet up the necessity of subproject site people by constructing thehousehold toilet under package EMCRP/DPHE/WD-10, Camp 23. with ensuring following accessibility:
+In this context, DPHE has decided to meet up the necessity of subproject site people by constructing thehousehold toilet under package EMCRP/ DPHE/ WD-AF-29, Camp-10. with ensuring following accessibility:

-- i).
-Construction ofhousehold toilet with ring pit& long pan (with foot raise) - ii) Supply of water bucket, water pot, brush with long handle (for cleaning) - iii) Post Commissioning Operation & Maintenance work: like-changing of damaged lock, cleaning of containment chamber, etc.
+i).
+Construction ofhousehold toilet with ring pit& long pan (with foot raise)

+ii) Supply of water bucket, water pot, brush with long handle (for cleaning)

+iii) Post Commissioning Operation & Maintenance work: like-changing of damaged lock, cleaning of containment chamber, etc.